 EU type examination

-The EU-type examination (module B) is described in more detail in Annex VIII to the PPE Regulation.
+The stages of the type examination are explained in more detail in section 1 of Annex III to the Gas Appliances Regulation.

 In practice, the type examination procedure most commonly means that the notified body chosen by the manufacturer examines the documentation concerning product design and the material choices, ensuring that they meet the requirements of the Regulation.
 The laboratory of the notified body will then carry out physical and mechanical tests on the product to ensure that it meets the requirements of the Regulation.
 The notified body will also examine the warning labels on the product, as well as the installation, operation and maintenance instructions, to ensure that the product also complies with the requirements of the Regulation in use.

 An EU-type examination certificate is valid for a maximum of 10 years from the date of issue.